nWODT-Cobalt/uxa/Library/Taxonomy for Component States/Taxonomy for Component States.md

 ![The combination of icon, color, size and shadow (left) conveys the `Selected` state much better than if only an icon had been used (right).
 Motion could have been used as well.](assets/unique.pdf)

-Finally, be sure to utilize all the possibilities of the target platform\: pointers, haptics, audio cues, etc.
+Finally, be sure to utilize all the possibilities of the target platform: pointers, haptics, audio cues, etc.

 ### Figma